jaspector

 No public countywide general building permit program identified for ordinary construction.
 For OSSF/septic systems, TCEQ requires a permit and approved plan to construct, alter, repair, extend, or operate an OSSF unless an exemption applies.

-Typical processing time is TCEQ requires the permitting authority to approve or deny OSSF applications within 30 days of receipt..
+Building permit processing times in unincorporated Cottle County, TX typically run TCEQ requires the permitting authority to approve or deny OSSF applications within 30 days of receipt..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Cottle County, TX.
 The following work is generally exempt: The 10-acre rule may exempt an OSSF from permitting if all TCEQ conditions are satisfied; Emergency repairs do not require a permit if reported in writing to the permitting authority within 72 hours after repairs begin; Some existing or grandfathered OSSFs may not need a permit if TCEQ's conditions are met.
 Note: OSSF-specific state exemptions verified by TCEQ.
 Always verify exemptions with TCEQ Region 3 before proceeding.
+When in doubt, confirm with the local building department before starting work.